 Below is a list of professional presentations I’ve given and media about my work.
-Most of the academic talks were later published; click here for full CV.
+Most of the academic talks given in 2015 and earlier have been published; click here for full CV.

 Respondent, Roundtable conversation on Beholden sponsored by the Religion, Medicines, and Healing Group, American Academy of Religion Annual Meeting, November 20, 2016.
 Listen to all speakers here.

 “Food, Poverty, Liturgy: Early Christian Connections for 21st Century Ministry,” invited lectures, St. John the Compassionate Mission, Toronto, Ontario, Canada, October 22, 2016.

 “Practical Theology: What Can We Learn From Late Antiquity?” and “Religion, Globalization and Health: Connecting Study and Practice”; invited lectures during a visit as Guest Researcher at the Centre for Mission and Global Studies, VID Specialized University, Stavanger, Norway, September 2016.
 Part of a collaboration with researchers at the Center, including lecturing, seminar presentations, and strategic planning.